WHY GREY AREA

 Three layers, applied across every engagement:

-• Capability strengthening, two-way learning.
+- Two-way strengthening.
 We work in ways that leave our partners stronger.
-Our default is to build systems your team can run, frameworks your people can pick up, and approaches that travel beyond us.
+Our default is to build systems, frameworks and approaches that your team can pick-up and run with.
 And, at every step, we’re learning new things ourselves, so we can keep bettering ourselves as advisors.